Clinet/clinet/README.md

 ## Rolling your own locally

 In order to run `Clinet` locally, you must have already installed a working Golang environment on your development system.
-Clinet is currently built using Golang `1.11`.
+Clinet is currently built using Golang `1.11`, and other versions of Go are guaranteed to be supported at this time.

+### Fetching Clinet and dependencies

+Run `go get github.com/JoshuaDoes/clinet` and watch the magic happen!

 ### Building